LennardF1989/BF2042-Portal-Extensions/README.md

 # BF2042 Portal Extensions
 > NOTE!
-As of v2.0.0 the extension is purposely split into a Browser Extension and a Web Extension.
-The Browser Extension will load a Web Extension of your choice, which in turn also responsible for managing plugins.
+As of v2.0.0 the extension is purposely split into a Browser Extension with minimal functionality and a Web Extension that does the rest as described below.
+The Browser Extension will load a Web Extension of your choice, which in turn is also responsible for managing plugins.
 The recommended Web Extension comes with a default Plugin Manager.
 In order to load additional plugins, you can open the Plugin Manager by right-clicking a Blockly workspace and going into Options > Plugin Manager.

 This extension adds additional functionality to the BF2042 Portal Rules Editor.